rodneyshupe/Cookbook/Recipes/Appetizers/Tartiflette.rst

 Directions
 ----------

-1. Preheat your oven to 400F and set a large pot of cold water on the stove.
+1. Preheat the oven to 400F and set a large pot of cold water on the stove.
-2. Add the potatoes to the pot, season the water with salt, and cover with a lid.
-Bring the potatoes to a boil over high heat and cook until tender, 15 to 20 minutes.
-Drain the potatoes and allow them to cool slightly before slicing about 1/4-inch thick.
+2. Add the potatoes, season the water with salt, and cover; bring to a boil over high heat and cook until tender, 15 to 20 minutes.
+Drain and cool slightly, then slice about 1/4-inch thick.
-3. Meanwhile, place an 8-inch cast iron skillet or ovenproof frying pan on the stove and add the bacon.
-Turn the heat on to medium and cook until the bacon starts to sizzle.
-Add the butter and shallots and season with salt and pepper.
-Cook the bacon and shallots until the shallots are golden brown, 4 to 5 minutes.
-Add the garlic, cook for 1 minute just to soften, then carefully deglaze the pan with the wine.
-Allow the wine to bubble away until almost all of the liquid has evaporated, 4 to 5 minutes.
+3. Meanwhile, add the bacon to an 8-inch cast iron skillet or ovenproof frying pan; set over medium heat and cook until it starts to sizzle.
+Add the butter and shallots, season with salt and pepper, and cook until the shallots are golden brown, 4 to 5 minutes.
+Add the garlic and cook 1 minute just to soften, then carefully deglaze with the wine and let it bubble away until almost all the liquid has evaporated, 4 to 5 minutes.
-4. Using a slotted spoon, remove the bacon and shallots from the pan and set aside.
-Layer in half of the potatoes followed by half of the bacon and shallot mixture.
-Lay half of the cheese on top, sprinkle on half of the nutmeg, and repeat the layers to use up the remaining ingredients.
-   Carefully pour the cream over the whole lot and transfer the pan to the oven.
-Bake the tartiflette until everything is bubbling and golden brown, 10 to 15 minutes.
-Allow the tartiflette to cool slightly for 5 to 10 minutes before servings
+4. Using a slotted spoon, remove the bacon and shallots and set aside.
+Layer in half the potatoes, half the bacon and shallot mixture, and half the cheese; sprinkle on half the nutmeg, then repeat the layers with the remaining ingredients.
+Carefully pour the cream over the whole lot and transfer to the oven.
+Bake until everything is bubbling and golden brown, 10 to 15 minutes, then cool slightly before serving, 5 to 10 minutes.